umd-project/umd-docs/index.md

 ---
 # Docs of the UMD Project

-This site provides all the information about the Project.
+This site provides all the documentation about the Project.

 ## UMD: **one format fits all**
 Universal Markup Document is a *new* document type that **stitches** together content of different types.